aavamedi/aava-api-integrations/python-client/examples/README.md

 This also is a copy of an Aava module, used for fetching absence data.
 The information is stored in a CSV file and it is retrieved using SFTP.
 The file name is assumed to always be the same to make the implementation simpler.

-FTP connection is handled with PySFTP module, which is installed by running the command

-`pip install pysftp`

 Files: